otrv4/otrv4/otrv4.md

   (optional) Transitional Signature (SIG)
 ```

-SIG is the OTRv3 DSA Signature (from the protocol section
+SIG is the DSA Signature.
+It is the same signature used in in OTRv3.
-"Public keys, signatures, and fingerprints"):
+From the OTRv3 protocol section "Public keys, signatures, and fingerprints":

 ```
 DSA signature (SIG):